adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 We use external service provider tools to receive donations and analyze fraudulent behavior in connection with donations..
 This service is provided by Stripe, Inc., 510 Townsend Street, San Francisco, CA 94103, USA.
 Some cookies are saved to your browser before proceeding with payment transactions in order to prevent fraudulent use of their services.
 Stripe collects identifying information about the devices that connect to its services and uses this information for fraud detection.
 For more information, please [consult Stripe’s cookie policy](https://stripe.com/cookies-policy/legal).

 We also use external service provider tools for user support.
 These services are provided by Zendesk, Inc., 1019 Market Street, San Francisco, CA 94103 (Zendesk) and Sprout Social, Inc., 131 S Dearborn Street, 7th floor Chicago, IL 60603 (Sprout).
+We have entered into data processing agreements with both Zendesk and Sprout including the EU Standard Contractual Clauses (processors) – Commission Decision C(2010)593.

+We may store data on servers in countries outside the European Union, but only provided that an adequate level of protection is guaranteed and recognized by a specific adequacy decision of the European Commission (pursuant to Art.
+45 GDPR).
+You can access the list of countries that the European Commission has recognized as providing adequate protection [here](https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/adequacy-decisions_en).

 ### What rights do you have? {: #your-rights-long }